Heritage and culture project planning and management services

-Grant and fundraising advice specialising in the heritage sector
+Grant and fundraising advice specialising in the heritage, cultural and environment sectors

 Fundraising research reports

 Online giving and crowdfunding advice and campaign management

 Production of publicity materials (Leaflets/press releases/website content/brochures etc)

 Lowri has had a passion for Welsh heritage and culture from a young age.
 Her professional experience and interest in this area of work has developed over time, specialising in the project planning and management of cultural heritage, building conservation and community-led projects of all sizes and varieties, whilst also sourcing the funding for them.
 Lowri is now a freelance consultant, setting up Lowri Goss Consulting in 2014 with the aim of putting all her skills and experience to good use whilst helping others better engage and appreciate their heritage.
 She aims to provide a professional and comprehensive consulting service, whilst maintaining that important personal touch.